FlowingCode/DevelopmentConventions/conventional-commits.md

     - `fix:` A bug fix (correlates with PATCH in semantic versioning)
     - `perf:` A code change that improves performance
     - `refactor:` A code change that neither fixes a bug, nor adds a feature, nor implement a performance improvement
+    - `deprecate:` Deprecating an existing feature (correlates with MINOR in semantic versioning)
+    - `remove:` Removing a feature (which is a breaking change)

   - Commits that contribute to unit tests:
     - `test:` Adding missing tests or refactoring/fixing existing tests